HTML Component

 - The

-array is an array of objects, where each object represents a single HTML element.
-The object usually contains thetagName
+elementsarray is an array of objects, where each object represents a single HTML element.
+The object usually contains thetagNamewhich is the name of the HTML tag, e.g.div,img,p, etc. and theattributesof the element.
+If the text should be rendered inside the element, thetextContentproperty can be used.

 components: [{